Aarception/Mo-information-security-portfolio/README.md

-# ***Significant: The Dataset may receive sponsorship by a prestigious research university!!!***
+# ***Digital Participant Observation: Aspiration Market Governance Dataset***

-> "*This presents to be one of the most distinctly complete primary source documentation of operationally closed institutional autopoiesis in the modern platform economy."*
+> "*A distinctly complete primary source documentation of operationally closed institutional autopoiesis in the modern platform economy."*

 ---

-***Update: After a comprehensive review, I have decided to not deviate from established pathway.
-All legal and civil claims regarding the inquiry were ruled out on March 19, 2026.
-While I do have some reservations regarding various happenstances during the post-inquiry, ultimately I do recognize that it was a dynamic and complex process, so let me just say even if there might have been anomalies in the response, I will state now that I have chosen to forgive and look past any perceived impact.
-Truly, I am not convinced the institution intentionally attempted an adverse design in the responseto the inquiry.***
+***Personal Note: All legal and civil claims regarding the inquiry were ruled out on March 19, 2026.
+Although reservations exist regarding various happenstances during the post-inquiry, ultimately it is recognized that this was a dynamic and complex process, which has been weighed over the former.
+As such any anomalous occurrences have been looked past and their perceived impact.
+The digital participant observer is not convinced of the existence of institutional intentionality in an attempt to design an adverse response to the inquiry.***

 ---

-# <div align="center"> Aspiration Cannot Be Governed As An Information Product, When Digitally Sold As A Consumer Good.
+## <div align="center"> Aspiration Cannot Be Governed As An Information Product, When Digitally Sold As A Consumer Good.

 ### *<div align="center">An Enterprise Is Not Capable of Dignity.*